-To achieve implementation of these best practices regionally across IM training programs, the American College of Physicians encourages all programs in Philadelphia region to be part of a joint Memorandum of Understanding (MoU) that will provide a platform for programs to implement these strategies to reduce and eventually eliminate gender based disparities in IM training.
+To achieve implementation of these best practices regionally across IM training programs, the American College of Physicians encourages all programs to be part of a joint Memorandum of Understanding (MoU) that will provide a platform for programs to implement these strategies to reduce and eventually eliminate gender-based disparities in IM training.

 The MoU is not a legally binding document; it reflects the commitment each program will make towards ensuring gender- based equality in IM training (The Philadelphia Agreement on Gender Equity in Medicine).
 The goal is to use this agreement as a model for other regions in the country to provide a successful and reproducible strategy for programs towards ensuring equal opportunity across gender for IM trainees.